 Sir Bani Yas Island

 There’s plenty more to see too.
-Go for a dip in its colourful underwater worlds on snorkelling and diving adventures, mountain-bike through its twisting valleys and ravines, or give kayaking a go in the islands’ surrounding waters.
+Go for a dip in its colorful underwater worlds on snorkeling and diving adventures, mountain biking through its twisting valleys and ravines, or give kayaking a go in the islands’ surrounding waters.
 Don’t do laid-back?
 This is the island for you.

 Muscat